Educate Yourself About Crohn’s

 Your doctor should be your first resource for learning about the condition and treatment options.
 It helps to write down your questions before your visit and bring them with you, so you can easily ask all of them.
 You can also ask a relative or friend to come with you to your appointments to make sure you remember everything your doctor said.

 Talk With Family and Friends

-If you hide the fact that you have Crohn's from your friends and family, it can add extra stress.
 Explain your Crohn's disease to those close to you in a matter-of-fact way.
 Let them know it can cause attacks of pain and diarrhea.
-This will help them understand why you often need to use the bathroom or may not feel up to socializing.
+This will help them understand why you often need to use the bathroom or may not feel up to socializing, for example.

-Telling others what you're going through also means that you can turn to them for support and reassurance.
-They can be there for you during disease flares when you need extra help with grocery shopping or child care, or need a ride to a doctor’s appointment.
+When people know what you're going through, you can turn to them for support and reassurance.
+They can be there for you during disease flares, when you need extra help with grocery shopping or child care, or need a ride to a doctor’s appointment.

 People may not know what they can do to support you.
 So have some ideas ready, if they ask.